{question}

 Warning: these instructions will force

-signal on the memsqld process will create a file called core file with the naming convention and path specified in /proc/sys/kernel/core_pattern
+-ABRTsignal on the memsqld process will create a core file (most commonly in Singlestore's data directory) with the naming convention and path specified in /proc/sys/kernel/core_pattern.
+For example:

 ubuntu@kafka:/tmp$ cat /proc/sys/kernel/core_pattern /tmp/core-%e-%s-%u-%g-%p-%t ubuntu@kafka:/tmp$ ls | grep core core-memsqld-6-113-119-2363703-1692124203